AI winter: The SUR debacle

-Contrary view
+Funding cuts of 1974 did not slow progress

-Thomas Haigh argues that activity in the domain of AI did not slow down, even as funding from DoD was being redirected, mostly in the wake of congressional legislation meant to separate military and academic activities.
-That indeed professional interest was growing throughout the 70s.
+The funding cuts only affected the major laboratories and the largest research projects, and by 1975 these were a very tiny fraction of the people who were now working in the field.
+In the 70s, the number of AI researchers was growing rapidly and the field was spreading world wide.
+Historian Thomas Haigh argues that "there was no AI winter" because the number of researchers and the rate of discovery did not slow down, but was speeding up.
 Using the membership count of ACM's SIGART, the Special Interest Group on Artificial Intelligence, as a proxy for interest in the subject, the author writes:

 (...)
 I located two data sources, neither of which supports the idea of a broadly based AI winter during the 1970s.
 One is membership of ACM's SIGART, the major venue for sharing news and research abstracts during the 1970s.
 When the Lighthill report was published in 1973 the fast-growing group had 1,241 members, approximately twice the level in 1969.
 The next five years are conventionally thought of as the darkest part of the first AI winter.
 Was the AI community shrinking?
 No!
 By mid-1978 SIGART membership had almost tripled, to 3,500.
 Not only was the group growing faster than ever, it was increasing proportionally faster than ACM as a whole which had begun to plateau (expanding by less than 50% over the entire period from 1969 to 1978).
 One in every 11 ACM members was in SIGART.